NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 These options modify the suspect camera’s zoom behavior.

 - **Doesn’t touch any zoom options**
-   Leaves the suspect camera zoom unchanged.
+   Leaves any suspect camera zoom functionality, unchanged.

 - **Increment Steps Zoom Fix**
    Fixes the zoom to increase in smaller 1x steps instead of jumping from 1x to 4x.